codezonediitj/pydatastructs/README.md

 Guidelines
 ----------

-We recommend you to introduce yourself on our [gitter channel](https://gitter.im/codezoned2017/Lobby).
-You can include the courses you have taken relevant to data structures and algorithms, some projects, prior experience, in your introduction.
-This will help us to allocate you issues of suitable difficulty.
+We recommend you to join our [gitter channel](https://gitter.im/codezoned2017/Lobby) for dicussing anything related to the project.

 Please follow the rules and guidelines given below,

 1. Follow the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 2. If you are planning to contribute a new data structure then first raise an issue for discussing the API, rather than directly making a PR.
-3. For the first-time contributors we recommend not to take a complex data structure, rather start with `linear data structures` or `abstract data types`.
-You can also pick issues labelled as `good_first_issues`.
+3. For the first-time contributors we recommend not to take a complex data structure, rather start with `beginner` or `easy`.

 The following parameters are to be followed to pass the code quality tests for your Pull Requests,